About Us

 What Is The Food Like?

 Food served at Punyah Yoga is not spicy, usually is not fried in oil, devoid of garlic and onion, and is prepared according to Ayurvedic beliefs and practices.
 You can expect your meals to be filling and immensely nourishing.
 They are predominantly vegan meals, with only the occasional dish including curd, a milk product.
-If a student has a specific dietary restriction (vegan, gluten-free or has any allergies), Chandra is able to cater to those needs.
+If a student has a specific dietary restriction (vegan, gluten-free, or allergies), Chandra is able to cater to those needs.

 Chandra uses specific ingredients to alkalize food such as digestive seeds and herbs.
-She is conscious of what type of metal pot she cooks in to make sure the food retains its minerals, as per Ayurvedas belief system.
+She is conscious of what type of metal pot she cooks in to make sure the food retains its minerals, as per Ayurveda’s belief system.

 Chandra also sources most of her ingredients from nearby Himalayan villages.
 She only purchases products that have been made in India and tries to purchase as many organic and locally sourced ingredients as possible.